CesiumGS/cesium/Documentation/Contributors/CodeReviewGuide/README.md

 #### Rebase
 With rebase, your commits will be added on top of the target branch and will look sequential.
-However, this could lead to many bad things happening if you do not handle it well.
 ```
 git fetch --all # Fetch updates from all remotes
 git rebase -i upstream/target